Table of Contents

 Sources: WordsRated, Wikipedia, Reading Rate Meta-Analysis

-You’d probably agree that theres obviously gonna be a lot of variance in the Words Per Minute (WPM) for each language.
-Some languages are indeed very verbose, and some can contain a lot of nuance in just a few words.
-My goal in this table wasnt to argue that, but to show how much information we can convey/understand within a minute. even world record holders are only producing 650 WPM, and reading (skimming) 2000 WPM (with ~50% reading comprehension).
+you’d probably agree that there’s obviously gonna be a lot of variance in Words Per Minute (WPM) for each language. some languages are indeed very verbose, and some can contain a lot of nuance in just a few words. my goal in this table wasn’t to argue that, but to show how much information we can convey/understand within a minute. regardless of the language, the OOM is probably correct. even world record holders are only producing 650 WPM, and reading (skimming) 2000 WPM (with ~50% reading comprehension).

-How much information does that convey?
-Can we measure this? will it vary across languages?
+how much information does that convey? can we measure this? will that vary across languages?

 Language Transmission Speed